Kade-github/FNFBot/README.md

 # FNFBot
-FNFBot is a [FridayNightFunkin](https://ninja-muffin24.itch.io/funkin) bot that plays charts with the challenge of not being able to access/modify any of the games memory!
+FNFBot is a [FridayNightFunkin](https://ninja-muffin24.itch.io/funkin) bot that plays charts pretty good.

 I simply did this just because I thought it would be fun.